 Select Wines & Winemaking

 The 2019 Majuscule Cabernet Franc Rosé was sourced from a well-known vineyard on the Napa side of Carneros.
 The grapes spent 4 days cold soaking in a tank before being pressed off in a bladder press with very gentle pressing and then went straight to fermentation.
 The ferment to dryness was cold and slow, lasting about 18 days.
 It experienced no oak and was stirred on its lees during its aging.
 The wine is 100% varietal.
 Noticeably darker salmon in color.
 Sports an elegant bouquet with hints of strawberry, peach, citrus blossom and rhubarb.
 Glides across the palate with an ethereal lightness – displays a gentle textural grip, creamy with a slight viscosity.
 The wine is seamless from start to finish and is very flavorful.
 An impressive inaugural release.

 Lisa Chu owns the Wildcat Vineyard at about 1800 feet in elevation on Mt.
 Veeder.
 This gorgeous property features rolling hills, picturesque views and borders the historic Mayacamas Winery.
 Greg made small amounts of wine from her vineyard beginning in 2009 and during several other vintages (never released).
 As a result, he became intimately familiar with this vineyard prior to making the first Cabernet Franc for Majuscule.
 This vineyard is an integral site for the Majuscule wines.

-The 2018 Majuscule Cabernet Franc is 100% varietal – medium to dark ruby in the glass; it offers dark fruit aromatics with an elegant ripeness.
+The 2018 Majuscule Cabernet Franc is 100% varietal; this wine is- medium to dark ruby in the glass; it offers dark fruit aromatics with an elegant ripeness.
 Initially notes of blackberry, cigar smoke and old cedar – the cedar notes are not overt but more subtle and refined.
 Additional notes of chocolate and red licorice.
 As the wine aromatically opens further, more fruit is exposed overtaking some of the secondary characteristics.
 The darker fruit on the bouquet continues onto the palate with flavors of black cherry.
 It lingers with earthy tannins of medium grip; they are noticeable, but are not course in their feel, along with some subtle pepper spice notes.